ManuDavila/module-login-php/README.md

 //include title from web
 define("title_web", "Your title web");

+//include the language options.
+Availables: en.php | es.php
+include "login/language/en.php";

+- Modify the language option in the file ... login/ajax/Ajax.php

+//include the language options.
+Availables: en.php | es.php
+include "../language/en.php";

-� Config the file login/connection.php
+- Config the file login/connection.php

 //include connection to data base
 $connection = new mysqli("localhost", "root", "yourpass", "yourdatabase");

-� Install the users table in your mysql data base, the file is login/users.sql.
+- Install the users table in your mysql data base, the file is login/users.sql.

-� Finally check the application, go to login.php or register.php
+- Finally check the application, go to login.php or register.php

-� If you need include the private session in the some file, simply include the next code in the file ...
+- If you need include the private session in the some file, simply include the next code in the file ...

 include "login/login/Session.php";